AlexsJones/movie-data-api/README.md

 A hypothetical challenge to manage movie data and save that data to a database from remote providers such as S3.

-It would be accessed via a REST API.
+It would be accessed via an OpenAPI3 compliant REST API.

 <img src="images/demo.gif" width="750px;" />